Jarvisfield, Picton

-Jarvisfield is a heritage-listed former pastoral property and now golf course at Old Hume Highway, Picton, Wollondilly Shire, New South Wales, Australia.
+Jarvisfield is a heritage-listed former pastoral property and now golf course on the Old Hume Highway at Picton, in the Macarthur region of New South Wales, Australia.
 It was designed by William Weaver, architect-engineer, and built from 1815 to 1864.
 It is also known as Wilton.
 The property is owned by the Wollondilly Shire Council.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Jarvisfield was home of the Antill family from c.
 1817 – 1937 (at least).
 Major H. C. (Henry Colden) Antill was born in New York in 1779, second son of John and Margaret Antill.
 John was a Major of the Second Battalion of the New Jersey Volunteers (Loyalists).
 Margaret was granddaughter of Cadwallader Colden.
 Henry enlisted with the British Army as ensign in 1796, served with the 73rd Regiment, was promoted to Captain in 1809 and received a medal for bravery following the storming of Seringaptam in India, where he was badly wounded.
 Along with Governor and Mrs Macquarie he arrived in Sydney on HMS Dromedary in December 1809 with his regiment, and was appointed Aide-de-Camp to Macquarie on 1 January 1810.

 Antill retired from the Army in 1821 and in 1822 was the first to receive a grant of 2000 acre in the area now known as Picton (previously known as Stonequarry), over the brow of Razorback mountain.
 Antill named a nearby hill Mount Nebo and built the first slab homestead on this site in the 1810s.
 He later built a larger family house, c.
 1823-4, naming it Wilton for his father's estate in the American colonies, but later changing the name to Jarvisfield, to honour Governor Macquarie's first wife's maiden name, Jarvis.
 Antill had known Jane Jarvis in India, and was both friend of and Aide-de-Camp to Governor Macquarie.
 The name Jarvis Field was taken from a property owned by Macquarie on the Isle of Mull in Scotland.
 From 1831 to 1833 Antill was a director of the Bank of New South Wales and later became Police Magistrate for the County of Camden from 2 October 1829 until his death in 1852.

 Major Antill renamed the town of Stonequarry as Picton after General Sir Thomas Picton, a hero of The Battle of Waterloo.
 Antill retired on half pay and settled on his grant, tending sheep, pigs and cows.
 He was the squire of the Picton district, a magistrate, pillar of the local church (St. Mark's Anglican, Picton), supporter of the local school.
 Antill died in 1852, and was buried in the family vault on a hill north of and overlooking the town of Picton.